 Studies have shown that over the years, young people are becoming increasingly less empathetic.
-In 2016, Forbes released an article about how a lack of empathy damages one’s reputation and impact as a leader, because it strips them of all emotion.
+In 2016, Forbes released an article about how a lack of empathy damages one’s reputation and impact as a leader, because it strips them of emotion.
 They illustrated an example about a major corporation retrenching 400 people in a single day through an email, and this created a missed opportunity for the leaders to truly understand the misery they were causing their employees.

-In Design Thinking, we always stress on being empathetic towards the end-user of any product, service, or experience that we provide.
+In Design Thinking, we stress being empathetic towards the end-user of any product, service, or experience that we provide.
 Using empathy, you gain a deeper understanding of the problem that needs solving, and the people you are solving for; developing insights about users’ motivations and behaviours that you might otherwise have missed if you relied solely on intuition and your own assumptions.
 Empathy is a great tool, so we’ve listed out the 3 ways empathy can transform your work:

-No matter which field of work you are in, you serve users, both internal and external.
+No matter which field of work you are in, you serve users both internal and external.
 It’s simple to make calculated guesses about what your users might want, but empathy helps us to tap into the more subtle, hidden messages that other people are unable to otherwise discover.
 Take for example, one of our favourite Design Thinking case studies – General Electric’s Embrace Infant Warmer.

 A team of students at Stanford d.school was tasked with addressing the high mortality rate of premature babies in the highlands of Nepal.
 Initial assumptions told them that they needed to develop a new incubator for those hospitals.
 However, by conducting empathy fieldwork with the mothers, they learnt that the journey from their respective villages to the hospital took the mothers and infants at least two hours – under extremely cold conditions.
 By the time they arrived at the hospital, it was too late to save the infant as they could not regulate their own body temperatures at such a young age.